forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

     `deploy-forseti-<TIMESTAMP>.yaml`.
 Then, update the placeholders to the values you want to use.

-1. Inspect `deploy-forseti-<TIMESTAMP>.yaml` and verify if your `branch-name` property is hardcoded to a specific version.
-If so, update it to the latest version.
+1. Inspect `deploy-forseti-<TIMESTAMP>.yaml` and verify your `branch-name` or `release-version` property is set correctly as discussed above.

 ## Enable new features